playlistseeker/playlistseeker/README.md

 ## Contributing

 Found a bug?
-Open an issue with what happened, what you expected, and how to reproduce it.
-Screenshots or logs help.
+Or got improvement suggestions?
+Use the button in the app.
+The app doesn't story any privacy info, hitting the button and typing will just send the feedback to a proton mail account :)
 ---

 ## Support